project-khronos/MobilePunch-Springboot/README.md

 ## Instructions for Using This Component
-After building the jar file,
+After building the jar file, move it to the desired location and run by typing java -jar ${FILE_LOCATION}.